 (4) "Grants" are agreements made between public children services agencies (PCSA) only.

-Methods of delivery may change during a program year as need occurs or resources are developed.
+(E) Methods of delivery may change during a program year as needs occur or resources are developed.

-(E) Reimbursement is available only for services and service activities which are specifically included on the JFS 01821 "Title XX County Profile" (rev. 03/2017), services outlined in rule 5101:2-25-07 of the Administrative Code, and for administrative support directly related to the provision of such services.
+(F) Reimbursement is available only for services and service activities which are specifically included on the "Title XX County Profile," services outlined in rule 5101:2-25-07 of the Administrative Code, and for administrative support directly related to the provision of such services.

 (1) The consumer or responsible person or agency acting on behalf of the consumer is the person submitting the application for Title XX services.